 - Q: Can I apply to both GT-Atlanta and GT-Shenzhen?

-A: Georgia Tech allows you to have up to two open applications per semester.
-All applications are specific to the program.
-So if you’d like to apply to more than one program, you should use the online application system.
+A: Yes.
 With the first application, create a user ID and password.
-Once you complete it, you may return to our website (www.grad.gatech.edu) and submit an entirely new application using the same user ID and password created for the original.
+Once you complete it, you may return to https://gradapp.gatech.edu/apply/ and log in as a Returning User.
+To submit an entirely new application using the same user ID and password created for the original.
 Please note that a nonrefundable application fee is required for each application.

-- Q: I have previously applied to GT-Atlanta, and have just learned about the GT-Shenzhen program.
+- Q: I have previously applied to GT-Atlanta and just learned about the GT-Shenzhen program.
 Can I transfer my application from GT-Atlanta to GT-Shenzhen?

 - Q: How should I estimate my GPA since my university does not report course performance using the letter grade basis?